-Note: This article originally appeared in the Fort Hood Sentinel.
+Note: This article originally appeared in the Fort Cavazos Sentinel.

-Farm near Fort Hood cultivates vets for next mission
+Farm near Fort Cavazos cultivates vets for next mission

-By Christine Luciano, Fort Hood DPW Environmental March 11, 2022
+By Christine Luciano, Fort Cavazos DPW Environmental March 11, 2022

 Heidi Barber and her husband, both 20-year Army retirees, are cultivating a new generation of farmers and preparing these vets for their next mission.